osism/cloud-in-a-box/doc/quickstart.md

 ssh dragon@IP_FROM_YOUR_SERVER
 ```

-Copy the `/home/dragon/wireguard-client.conf` file to your device.
-This is necessary for using the web endpoints on your device.
+Copy the `/home/dragon/wireguard-client.conf` file to your workstation.
+This is necessary for
+using the web endpoints on your workstation.
 Rename the wireguard config file to something like `ciab.conf`.

-If you want to connect to the cloud-in-a-box system from multiple clients, change the client IP in the config file to be
+If you want to connect to the Cloud in a Box system from multiple clients, change the client IP in the config file to be
 different on each client.

 :::note

 > **Note:**
-> Be aware that the name does not contain any special characters!
+> Ensure that the name does not contain any special characters.

 :::